lmfit/uncertainties/doc/index.rst

 `donations`_: they help keep this project alive by providing positive feedback.

-I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program: Joaquin Abian, Jason Moore, Martin Lutz, Víctor Terrón, Matt Newville, Matthew Peel, Don Peterson and many others.

 I greatly appreciated getting key technical input from Arnaud Delobelle, Pierre Cladé, and Sebastian Walter.
-Patches by Tim Head, José Sabater Montes and Martijn Pieters are gratefully acknowledged.
+Patches by Pierre Cladé, Tim Head, José Sabater Montes, Martijn Pieters, Ram Rachum, Christoph Deil, and Gabi Davar are gratefully acknowledged.

+I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program: Joaquin Abian, Jason Moore, Martin Lutz, Víctor Terrón, Matt Newville, Matthew Peel, Don Peterson, Mika Pflueger, Albert Puig, Abraham Lee, Arian Sanusi, Martin Laloux, Jonathan Whitmore, Federico Vaggi, Marco A. Ferra, and many others.

 I am also grateful to the Linux distribution maintainers of this package, and to Christoph Gohlke for including it in his Base